ethomson/github-satellite-hands-on-labs/2-azure-pipelines-swift/README.md

 * If you don't have a Microsoft account, create a free account before you begin.
 You can [create a Microsoft account](https://www.microsoft.com/account) to get started.

-## 1. Fork the Microsoft cloud scanner project
+## 1. Fork the Swift iOS project

-To demonstrate a continous integration build and test setup, we'll use a small, modern Python application with unit tests.
+To demonstrate a continous integration build and test setup, we'll use an iOS application written in Swift with xcUnit unit tests.
 We'll make a copy of this project, or a "fork", into our own GitHub repository so that we can work on it freely, without impacting the original open source  project.

-* Open your browser and navigate to [https://github.com/azure-devops-labs/python](https://github.com/azure-devops-labs/python).
+* Open your browser and navigate to [https://github.com/azure-pipelines-demos/swift-ios](https://github.com/azure-pipelines-demos/swift-ios).

 * If you haven't already, sign in to GitHub.

   ![sign in](images/1-signin.png)

-  When you've signed in, you'll be returned to the Microsoft Cloud Scanner repository.
+  When you've signed in, you'll be returned to the Swift iOS repository.

 * Click Fork in the top right corner of the repository page.